Rajoooooo/Salesforce-Capstone/README.md

 To reduce manual updates and improve efficiency in the Tours and Travels CRM, I created a Process Builder automation that automatically sets a booking’s status to “Confirmed” once a related payment is marked as Completed.
 From Setup, I searched for Process Builder, clicked New, and named the process "Update Booking to Confirmed When Payment Completed".
 I set it to start when a record changes and selected Booking Payment as the object, triggering the process when a record is created or edited.

 Next, I added a criteria named Payment Completed, where the condition checks if the Payment_Status__c field equals “Completed”.
 If true, the process runs an immediate action to update the related Booking record, setting its Booking Status to “Confirmed.”
 After configuring the update, I saved the process and clicked Activate.
 Now, every time a payment is completed, the booking is automatically updated to confirmed without manual input.

+## Milestone 11: Triggers

+To automate key parts of the Tours and Travel CRM booking process, I created an Apex trigger and handler class that generate related records automatically.
+When a new Booking__c record is created, a corresponding Payment__c record is inserted with a default status of "Pending."
+This ensures that the payment process is immediately tied to each booking.

+In the same trigger, I added logic to generate Booking_Guest__c records based on the number of travelers specified in the booking.
+For every traveler, a guest record is created and linked to the same booking, with placeholder names like "Guest 1", "Guest 2", etc.

+These features were implemented using the Developer Console in Salesforce through a trigger (BookingTrigger) and a handler class (BookingTriggerHandler).
+Together, they streamline the booking workflow, reduce manual data entry, and ensure that essential related records are consistently created and linked.